jrshimjun/GrowSens3/README.md

-GrowSense
+# 🌱 GrowSense

-A smartphone-based plant light monitoring app that infers ambient light levels using camera sensor data, leveraging ISO sensitivity and exposure duration instead of relying solely on the ambient light sensor (ALS).
-This approach improves accuracy across different devices and lighting conditions.
+**A smartphone-based plant light monitoring app that infers ambient light levels using camera sensor data, leveraging ISO sensitivity and exposure duration instead of relying solely on the ambient light sensor (ALS).**

+This approach improves accuracy across different devices and lighting conditions, ensuring optimal plant growth.

+---

-Key Features:
+## 🌟 Key Features

-✅ Camera-Based Light Estimation – Uses ISO and exposure duration to infer ambient light.
+✅ **Camera-Based Light Estimation** – Uses ISO and exposure duration to infer ambient light.

-✅ Guided Calibration Mode – Multi-angle readings for enhanced precision.
+✅ **Guided Calibration Mode** – Multi-angle readings for enhanced precision.

-✅ Data Logging & Analysis – Tracks light intensity and duration over time.
+✅ **Data Logging & Analysis** – Tracks light intensity and duration over time.

-✅ Plant-Specific Insights – Provides tailored lighting recommendations for optimal growth.
+✅ **Plant-Specific Insights** – Provides tailored lighting recommendations for optimal growth.

-✅ Weekly Plant Care Reminders – Custom schedules for watering, light exposure, and maintenance.
+✅ **Weekly Plant Care Reminders** – Custom schedules for watering, light exposure, and maintenance.

-By combining sensor fusion techniques with image-based exposure analysis, this project aims to create a more reliable and accessible plant light monitoring tool.
+By combining **sensor fusion techniques** with **image-based exposure analysis**, GrowSense provides a **more reliable and accessible** plant light monitoring tool.

-🌿 Optimizing plant growth with smarter light sensing!
+🌿 **Optimizing plant growth with smarter light sensing!**

+---

-How to Use:
+## 📲 How to Use

-Create a New Xcode Project
+### **1️⃣ Create a New Xcode Project**

-Open Xcode and create a New Xcode Project.
+- Open **Xcode** and select **Create a new Xcode Project**.

-Select App (iOS/macOS) and set up the project as needed.
+- Choose **App (iOS/macOS)** and configure project settings as needed.

-Once the project is created:
+### **2️⃣ Add GrowSense Files to Your Project**
+- **Download** or **clone** this repository: git clone **LINK**
-Drag and drop the Swift files from the repository into the Project Navigator (left panel).
+- In Xcode, drag and drop the Swift files from the repository into the Project Navigator (left panel).

-Ensure "Copy items if needed" is checked when prompted.
+- Ensure "Copy items if needed" is checked when prompted.

-You can now use the Swift files in your project.